Growl1234/libxs/documentation/libxs_token.md

-# Metatokens and Lexemes
+# Tokenizer

 Header: `libxs_token.h`

-The token module provides two representations:
+The tokenizer provides reversible metatokens and vocabulary-backed lexemes.
+These representations serve separate APIs:

 - reversible metatokens for prediction and exact text reconstruction;
 - vocabulary-backed lexemes for interpretation, matching, and rules.